akshaygogate1995/Azure_Study/README.md

 5. Rule-based virtual machines such as domain controllers and DNS servers.

 6. Best practice is dynamic assignment goes to a different subnet and static assignment goes to a different subnet.

+IMP - Private IP address are assigned to Virtual Machines, Internal Load Balancer and Application Gateway and it supports both dynamic and static allocation.
+By default - Dynamic allocation is used in Azure Internally.